This is the multi-page printable view of this section. Click here to print.

 A single configuration file config.yaml is required to run Anchore - by default, this file is embedded in the Enterprise container image, located in /config/config.yaml.
 The default configuration file is provided as a way to get started, which is functional out of the box, without modification, when combined with either the Helm method or docker compose method of installing Enterprise.
 The default configuration is set up to use environment variable substitutions so that configuration values can be controlled by setting the corresponding environment variables at deployment time (see Using Environment Variables in Anchore.

-Each environment variable (starting with ANCHORE_) in the default config.yaml is set (either the baseline as set in the Dockerfile, or an override in docker compose or Helm) to ensure that the system comes up with a fully populated configuration.
+Each environment variable (starting with ANCHORE_) in the default config.yaml is set (either the baseline as set in the Dockerfile, or an override in docker compose or Helm or through a system default) to ensure that the system comes up with a fully populated configuration.

 Some examples of useful initial settings follow.